Majority voting is not good for heaven or hell, with mirrored performance: Optimal threshold rule

-Obviously, the most beneficial strategy for the whole society is to be one cohesive group.
+\x{In principle,}From a utilitarian perspective, the most beneficial strategy for the whole society \aG{would be to act as} one cohesive group.
 However, in practice this is unrealistic.
-While a group of {\em like-minded\/} people is able to develop a common objective function, this is problematic for society.
+While a group of like-minded people is able to develop a common objective function, this is problematic for society.
 Therefore, \aB{non-consensus-based decisions are of primary interest}.

-The ``basic rule'', which outperforms the simple majority in both ``hell'' and ``heaven'' is extremely \aB{crude}.
+The \aG{baseline} rule, which outperforms the simple majority in both ``hell'' and ``heaven'' is extremely \aB{crude}.
 How can taking into account voters' opinions improve \aB{the} outcome?
-Such a \aB{social decision rule} is voting with the {\em optimal threshold} (\cite{CheMal18optNA,Malyshev21optimal}).
-This threshold is exactly $0.5$ in the neutral environment, as well as for $\mu/\sigma\in[-0.1,0.1]$ in our example (Fig.~\ref{f:2}a).
-Outside a certain interval around $0$, the optimal threshold is usually (but not always) higher in unfavorable and lower in favorable environments.
-The ERCG curve in the case of voting with the optimal threshold clearly has no pit of losses.
-For the society of 21 individualists, it is shown in Fig.~\ref{f:2}a.